A PROPER CUP OF TEA

 Overstepping tea leads to a bitter cup.
 This is the time to use the timer on your smartphone.

-Follow the steep time recommendations on the tea package, but roughly it is black tea for 4-5 minutes, green and oolong for 3 minutes, and white tea for 4 minutes.
+Follow the tea package’s steep time recommendations, but roughly it is black tea for 4-5 minutes, green and oolong for 3 minutes, and white tea for 4 minutes.

 Once the time is up, your tea is ready to drink.
-Don’t leave the tea leaves sitting in water since that just makes the tea way too strong and bitter.
+Don’t leave the tea leaves sitting in water since that makes the tea too strong and bitter.

 If you’re making a big pot of tea, use a teapot with an infuser to take out the leaves after the steep time.
 You can add the infuser back in the teapot if you want to steep the tea again in hot water.